mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 - continue work on  spreadsheet 3 planes, breaking out into separate word documents

-#### S2a - The original plan regarding quantative thematic analysis
+#### S2a - The original plan regarding quantitive thematic analysis

 The imagined end point for the process was a full coding of as much data as possible using full transcription of session and a coding scheme which emerged from thematic analysis using the Nvivo software.